 MEETING THE HALAKKIS

 7:30 am in Gokarna, the temple town was slowly waking up to the distant bhajans and chants.
-We could see elder men lazing around the verandahs, a cup in one hand and newspaper in the other, while few others were busy setting up their stalls.
+We could see elder men lazing around the verandahs, a cup in one hand and newspaper in the other, while a few others were busy setting up their stalls.
 Cows roaming around and priests scurrying.
 Almost every house I shamelessly peeped into had a small temple within, some Pooja part going on.
 Sound of bells and the scene of young girls in uniform, books in hand, sitting on the porch with mamas plating their hair, greeted us at every narrow lane.

 Structure of Halakki Community